pingcap/docs-cn/v2.1/tools/data-migration-practice.md

     - If the above command returns other information, you can edit the configuration according to the prompt, and then run the `start-task task.yaml` command to restart the task.

-## Step 5: Check the data synchronization task
+## Step 5: Check the data replication task

-If you need to check the task state or whether a certain data synchronization task is running in the DM cluster, run the following command in the dmctl directory:
+If you need to check the task state or whether a certain data replication task is running in the DM cluster, run the following command in the dmctl directory:

 ```bash
 query-status
 ```

-## Step 6: Stop the data synchronization task
+## Step 6: Stop the data replication task

-If you do not need to synchronize data any more, run the following command in the dmctl directory to stop the task:
+If you do not need to replicate data any more, run the following command in the dmctl directory to stop the task:

 ```bash
 # `test` is the task name that you set in the `name` configuration item of